Frequently Asked Questions

 When a company receives a state or local incentive, they are contractually obligated to report metrics to the state and local funders.
 These metrics are not influenced or determined by SPARK.

 SPARK role is project management and facilitation of the incentives process by assisting companies with applying for these programs.
 The incentives are tools that SPARK can use to attract a business to this region, or convince a company to stay here and expand versus choosing another destination for growth.

 How does SPARK track and report the results of its programs funded by the city, county and state?

 Ann Arbor SPARK helps a range of companies, from startups to large established, global businesses.
 We work with partners to accomplish our mission, including MEDC, which funds specific programs that are offered by SPARK.
 Each of our partners requires SPARK to report back on the results of the specific programs that they fund contractually.
-For example, there has been no reporting requirement under SPARK’s contract with the City of Ann Arbor in the last nine years.
+For example, we submit a report to the Ann Arbor City Manager on a semi-annual basis, and to the County Administrator on an annual basis.
+We submit quarterly and an annual report to the LDFA Board, appointed by the City Mayor, and available on the LDFA website.
+We report quarterly to the Economic Development Council of Livingston County.
 There is no reporting requirement set forth by our private funders.
 Our annual report is our report of results to the community at large in Washtenaw and Livingston Counties.

 SPARK Funding Sources

 How is Ann Arbor SPARK funded?